Explain why elephants use their ears to cool themselves down?

 In detail, for those interested!

-What is the role of blood vessels in the ears of elephants?
+The importance of blood vessels in the cooling process of elephants.

 Did you know?